Loa (Spanish play): Purpose

-During 16th century public performances of comedias in Madrid, Spain would begin at 2pm in courtyards and later corrales.
-Audiences would arrive early and vendors would sell foods.
+During the 16th century, public performances of comedias in Madrid, Spain would begin at 2pm in courtyards and later corrales.
+Audiences would arrive early and vendors would sell food.
 Soon these audiences would become impatient and start loudly hissing, whistling and shouting.
-One hour before the performance, musicians came onto the stage to sing a ballad (seguidilla) and immediately after an actor or member of the company came on stage to "echar la loa" or "throw out praise" by reciting a loa.
-Most comedia playwrights (autors) also wrote loas asking the audience for silence in order to enjoy the afternoon of theatre.
+One hour before the performance, musicians came onto the stage to sing a ballad (seguidilla) and immediately after, an actor or member of the company came on stage to "echar la loa" or "throw out praise" by reciting a loa.
+Most comedia playwrights (autors) also wrote loas asking the audience for silence to enjoy the afternoon of theatre.

-Loas sometimes did but often didn't have any relation to the full-length play being presented.
+Loas sometimes did, but often didn't have any relation to the full-length play being presented.
 Loas appeared in two distinct forms.
 The first was in a monologue form and the second was in the form of a short dramatic scene.

-In order to gain the audiences attention and appreciation, one could commend the story or the author; reprimand negative critics or thank those that were positive and the audiences present that day; discuss and argue about the play that was to be presented.
+In order to gain the audience's attention and appreciation, one could commend the story or the author; reprimand negative critics or thank those that were positive, and the audiences present that day; discuss and argue about the play that was to be presented.
 The third method was not often used because audiences would be told the outcome of the play before they were able to hear it.
 In turn, the Spanish loa was created as a mixture of all of these methods of achieving audience appreciation before the full-length play began.

 Spanish writer, literary theorist, and critic, Armando Cotarelo Valledor (1879-1950) classified Spanish loas into these five categories: